Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03a_Import.md

 > [Info] This window can also be accessed via the [Debtors/creditors](./02a_DebtorsCreditors.md#select-file) tab in the user interface.

-[comment]: <> (Remove window in Debtors/creditors tab and add "For a detailed description of this window and the corresponding functions, see Link." with corresponding link) -> CHECK with HG

 - *Name*
   Name of the folder or file.
 Double-click a folder to access it.
 By default, the following folders are predefined: